Wenhualu station

-Wenhua Lu station (文华路站 (文華路站, Wénhuá Lù zhàn)) is a future station on Line 18 of the Beijing Subway.
-It is expected to open in late 2025.
+Wenhualu station (文华路站 (文華路站, Wénhuá Lù zhàn)) is a station on Line 18 of the Beijing Subway.
+It opened on December 27, 2025.

 Location

 The station is located under the west side of the intersection of Huilongguan West Street and Wenhua Road in Longzeyuan Subdistrict in Changping District.

 Station features

-The station will have an underground island platform.
+The station has an underground island platform.

 Exits

-The station will have 4 exits, lettered A, B, C and D. Exits B2 and C2 are cancelled.
+The station has 4 exits, lettered A, B, C and D. All lead to the west side of the intersection of Huilongguan West Street, Huilongguan East Street and Wenhua Road.
+In the original plan, Exits B2 and C2 were to be built on the east side of the intersection, but they were subsequently cancelled due to challenging construction conditions.
+Exits A and C are accessible via elevators.

 History

 On September 26, 2023, the main structure of the station was topped out.

-On March 20, 2025, the Beijing Municipal Commission of Planning and Natural Resources announced the naming plan for the expansion and upgrading project of Line 13, and planned to name the station as Wenhua Lu.
+On March 20, 2025, the Beijing Municipal Commission of Planning and Natural Resources announced the naming plan for the expansion and upgrading project of Line 13, and planned to name the station as Wenhualu.